RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 ### References

 Here are some links to further reading.
 Most of these links appear in the guide and are repeated here for convenience.
-A few additional links are not in the guide.

 - [7 Cups: Our Key Values](https://web.archive.org/web/20170710164036/https://www.7cups.com/about/values.php) (archived version)
 - [7 Cups: Active Listening guide](https://www.7cups.com/listener/training/)